Code-Institute-Submissions/escaperoomms1/README.md

 Features to implement

 1. I had the idea to add a sale bar just under the header, but I decided against it as I wanted to keep it simple.
+2. When there are new rooms to advertise, this can be under the header to show frequent users.

 Mobile View –